geonetwork/core-doc-sources/eng/users/source/managing_metadata/harvesting/wfs-getfeatures/index.rst

 .. figure:: web-harvesting-features-boundaries-example-results.png

-*WFS GetFeature Harvesting - Results for geoserver boundaries example*
+*WFS GetFeature Harvesting - Results for GeoServer boundaries example*

 The results page shows that there were 1506 fragments of metadata harvested from the WFS GetFeature response.
 They were saved to the GeoNetwork database as subtemplates and linked into the metadata template to form 251 new metadata records.